-If you’ve got a business or are looking to start one, having systems that give you a live view of how your business is performing can save you time and money.
-They can also provide peace of mind, as access to live figures means you can make key decisions when needed.
+If you’ve got a business or looking to start one, having systems that give you a live view of how your business is performing, can save you time and money, provide peace of mind and will help make key decisions when needed.

 1. Use Cloud Accounting Software

 What is cloud accounting software?

 It’s software that helps with your bookkeeping and is accessed via the internet.
 As long as you have an internet connection, you can log in on any device, anywhere, anytime and so can your accountant.
 Your sales data and expense are fed in on a daily basis and you can see live reports showing your sales, expenses and profits.
 If you have an accountant, they can access the data and give you advice based on up-to-date figures, rather than figures that are several months old.

 What software is best and how much does it cost?

 There are lots of different options out there, but the market leaders are Xero and Quickbooks.
 We use Xero with our clients as we believe it’s the easiest to use.
 Prices range from £6 per month to £25 depending on the needs of your business.

 2. Use an EPOS System

 What is an EPOS System?